THE NUTBRAIN STUDY PROJECT

 Relevance and expected impacts

-The NutBrain is an innovative study that incorporates modern and advanced technologies (i.e. microbiome and neuroimaging) into traditional epidemiologic design.
-The study represents a unique opportunity to address key questions about the role of modifiable risk factors on cognitive impairment, with a particular focus on dietary habits and their association with gut microbiota and markers of the brain-aging process.
+The NutBrain Study is an innovative study that incorporates modern and advanced technologies (i.e. microbiome and neuroimaging) into the traditional epidemiologic design.
+The study represents a unique opportunity to address key questions about the role of modifiable risk factors on cognitive impairment, with a particular focus on dietary habits and their association with gut microbiota and markers of the brain-ageing process.
 These findings will help to encourage and plan lifestyle interventions, for both prevention and treatment, aiming at promoting healthy cognitive ageing.

 — STUDY COORDINATION —